AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 #### `PHPSESSID`

-Tracks user sessions on storefront.
+Tracks user sessions on the storefront.
 This is the shoppers who use the end-products.

 #### `admin`